rewgs/open-stage-control-ts/resources/docs/docs/widgets/canvas.md

     - `altKey`, `ctrlKey`, `shiftKey`: keyboard modifier states

-## `draw`
+### `draw`

 This script is executed when the widget should be redrawn, which is when it's touched and when it receives a value.
-If the `continuous` property is enabled, the widget will be redrawn at a fixed rate even if not interacted with.

 This script has access to the same variables and functions as the `script` property (except the event-specific ones), plus the following: